betheden/hebrew-grammar/content/verb_perfect.rst

 When the
 :ref:`conjunction`
-*waw* (וְ "and") is added to the Suffix Conjugation as a prefix, this can indicate either the :ref:`verb_perfect-perfect-copulative-perfect-with-a-conjunction` or the :ref:`verb_sequential_perfect`.
+*waw* (וְ "and") is added to the Suffix Conjugation as a prefix, this can indicate either the :ref:`verb_perfect-suffix-conjugation-copulative` or the :ref:`verb_sequential_perfect`.
 The meaning of the verb is different in either case, and the context must be carefully considered to determine if it is a suffix conjugation